Presbyopia: Long-sightedness in our twilight years

 Presbyopia is an eye condition which often occurs as we get older.
 As presbyopia sets in we experience long-sightedness or, to give it its scientific name, hypermetropia.
 Normally it begins when we reach our 40s and becomes more severe over time.

 If someone is suffering from hypermetropia from an early age, it is not uncommon for late-onset long-sightedness to begin to set in at an earlier age.

 How This Condition Changes our Eyes

 When our eyes function normally, our ciliary muscles change the thickness of our lenses to bend light rays into focus on our retina depending on what we are looking at.
 This brings objects into focus so we can see them.
-Presbyopia reduces our lenses focussing power, as over time the lenses can become stiff and less malleable.
+Presbyopia reduces our lenses focusing power, as over time the lenses can become stiff and less malleable.

 Though you may be experiencing difficulty seeing objects close to you, when you look at objects in the distance your lenses are still doing a great job as they do not need to alter shape.

 There are five kinds of Presbyopia.